andthum/hpc_submit_scripts/README.rst

 Project Tree / Contents
 =======================

-    * :bash:`analysis`:  Slurm job scripts to analyse MD simulations.
-    * :bash:`bash`:  Standalone Bash script that are used by some of the
     * :bash:`analysis`:  Slurm job scripts to analyze MD simulations.
     * :bash:`bash`:  Standalone Bash script that are used by some of the Slurm job scripts.